About AIDB: Alabama Institute for Deaf & Blind

 • Marianna Greene Henry (MGH) Special Equestrian Arena

-AIDB also has eight regional centers located in Birmingham, Dothan, Huntsville, Mobile, Montgomery, Talladega, Tuscaloosa and Tuscumbia which extend the program offerings throughout the state.
+AIDB also has ten regional centers located in Birmingham, Decatur, Dothan, Huntsville, Mobile, Montgomery, Opelika, Shoals, Talladega, and Tuscaloosa which extend the program offerings throughout the state.

 AIDB Video with captions